I woke up at the airport hotel in Heathrow preposterously early. It was time to go to Warsaw.

 My bags.
 I asked around until I found someone who could speak English, who explained there were lockers in front of the airport.
 Bags in locker, swipe credit card.
 Please enter your PIN.
 Balls.

 Outside of America, everyone’s credit cards have a PIN number, like a debit card.
-Ours don’t because our retailers are afraid nobody will buy anything if they have to remember a four-digit number.
+Ours don’t because our retailers are afraid nobody will ever buy anything again if they have to remember a four-digit number.
 So we require a signature instead.
 Using an American card overseas confuses the hell out of everyone since they have to go in the back and find a pen and figure out how to print out a receipt so you can sign it.
-Normally in stores they can figure this out but automated machines and self-checkout tends not to work at all.
+Normally in stores they can figure this out, but automated machines and self-checkout tends not to work at all.

 Shit, how am I going to- I looked at the screen.
 It had a tiny “contactless payment” icon.
 I pulled out my phone, brought up Apple Pay and BOOP the locker spit out my key.
 Cool!

 The taxi stand guys didn’t speak English at all.
 I wanted to go to Holy Cross Church, where Chopin’s heart was buried.
 After Chopin died in Paris, his sister honored his dying wish and had his heart removed, then smuggled it out of the country in a jar of booze, to be buried in this church in Warsaw.
 None of this was getting through to the taxi guys at all.
 I was standing beneath the awning of Warsaw Frederic Chopin Airport.
-I pointed at the airport and at my heart.
+I pointed at the airport sign and at my heart.
 Nothing.
 I pulled up a photo of the church on my phone and showed it to them.
 Ahh, yes, yes.
 Chopin heart.
 Get in.

 Why in the world did I want to see the church where Chopin’s heart is buried?
 Better make a cup of coffee…

 When I was 18 and a freshman in college in Alaska, I took a world music appreciation class that was fantastic right up until the day my teacher was murdered by a lunatic with a hammer.
 That part’s a story for another blog.
 But one of the first assignments for the class was to listen to a wildly diverse sampler CD of music from around the globe.
-One of the pieces on the CD was a piano prelude which I found momentarily striking, but I didn’t give much thought to it the time.
-I was eager to be done with my schoolwork so I could go wander around in the snow.
+One of the pieces on the CD was a piano prelude which I found striking, but I didn’t give much thought to it at the time.
+I was eager to be done with my schoolwork so I could go wander around out in the snow.

 That night, I had a dream of unprecedented intensity.
 I was playing that same piece of music for a crowd gathered in an old-fashioned parlor.
 I looked around the room and took in the minute details: The way people were dressed, the way the walls were plastered and the odd joints where the walls met the ceiling.
 I’d never had a dream this detailed before.
 I’d never had a dream where I was playing the piano before.
 I don’t play the piano.
 But in this dream I did, and a lot of people had come to see me play it.